 While this applies year-round, keeping your showers short and sweet is especially pertinent in winter, when standing under the hot water until your whole body resembles a sultana is particularly alluring.
 To make stepping out into the frigid air a little less shocking, try towel drying in the shower (after you’ve turned off the tap, of course) while it’s still nice and steamy.

 If you’re not going to cut down your shower time, at the very least install a low-flow shower head to reduce your water wastage.
 Plus, the less water you heat, the less energy you use.

 In an uninsulated home, windows, doors and floors account for about 40 per cent of heat loss.
 But don’t fret if you don’t have double-glazed windows.
 Dressing for the weather doesn’t just apply to people.
 Window dressing in winter can help mitigate the effects of the cold.
 Keep your curtains open during the day to allow maximum sunlight into your home then close them at night to trap the warm air in.

 If your windows are closed but you can still feel frosty air in the home, investigate the source before turning up your heater.
 A possible draught source could be a poorly sealed window or door.
 Consider a draught snake for a quick, effective fix, or seal up chilly leaks with caulk or weather-sealing rubber strips.

 8. Keep heating vents clear

-If your heating vents are obstructed by high-pile rugs or covered with couches (or someone sitting on them), not only does it mean the warm air won’t reach you, the heating system also has to work harder, therefore increasing your energy use.
+If your heating vents are obstructed by high-pile rugs or covered with couches (or someone sitting on them), not only does it mean the warm air won’t reach you, the heating system has to work harder, thereby using more energy.
 Keeping air filters clean is also important.
 Dirty filters can greatly reduce the heating efficiency of a reverse-cycle air conditioner so regular maintenance is key to keeping them running optimally.

 9. Drink more tea